-As indicated by the project promoters as presenting difficulties jeopardising the completion of the Corridor by 2030, the first two cross-border initiatives face possible risk of implementation due to reduced available financial resources.
-The Ostrava node modernisation will be completed only in 2033, and the construction of the LNG Terminal in the public port of Bratislava experienced some issues in the timely completion of the EIA, therefore the project was prolonged until 2023.
-The promoters do not mention whether they need the support of the European Coordinator to solve project development and implementation difficulties, albeit in case of the last project is has been specified that no EC support is necessary, as in fact the completion of the investment is envisaged to occur well before 2030.
+As indicated by the project promoters, the first two cross-border initiatives face possible implementation risks due to reduced available financial resources.
+The Ostrava node modernisation will be completed only in 2032, and the construction of the LNG Terminal in the public port of Bratislava experienced some issues in the timely completion of the EIA, therefore the project end date is unknown.
+The promoters do not mention whether they need the support of the European Coordinator to solve project development and implementation difficulties.

 The first three projects are located along the itinerary of the critical cross-border sections between Poland and the Slovak Republic (1049) and between Poland and the Czech Republic (1044 and 1076).
-By reviewing the project maturity and financial parameters of these initiatives, it is noticed that the project for the modernisation of the Ostrava node is currently envisaged to be completed after 2030, whereas the projects on the Polish side do not have implementation dates defined.
-These three projects and particularly projects 1049 and 1044 are already monitored by the European Coordinator as part of the activities related to the assessment of the progresses of the critical cross-border sections, which are a priority of the work plan, together with the development of the integration and interconnection of the corridor at core urban nodes, including in the Ostrava node.
-Particularly for the projects related to the critical to the cross-border sections, meetings with the concerned project promoters may be organised to better understand the status of the development of these initiatives and the issues potentially affecting their implementation, as further discussed in the following sections below.
+By reviewing the project maturity and financial parameters of these initiatives, it is noticed that the project for the modernisation of the Ostrava node is currently envisaged to be completed after 2030, whereas the projects on the Polish side do not have defined implementation dates.
+The European Coordinator already monitors these three projects and particularly projects 1049 and 1044 as part of the activities related to the assessment of the progress of the critical cross-border sections, which are a priority of the work plan, together with the development of the integration and interconnection of the corridor at core urban nodes, including in the Ostrava node.
+For the projects related to the cross-border sections, meetings with the concerned project promoters (3I Dialogue with the RFC Baltic-Adriatic) have already been organised to monitor the status of these initiatives' development and the issues potentially affecting their implementation.

-The initiative related to the development of the LNG terminal in the port of Bratislava appears to be affected by low maturity, as costs for such investment are not defined.
+The initiative related to developing the LNG terminal in the port of Bratislava appears to be affected by low maturity, as costs for such investment are not defined, and the completion date is also unknown.
 The Baltic-Adriatic Corridor is very marginally involved in the development of the CNC Inland Waterways (IWW), and it might be more appropriate that this project is monitored and followed by the European Coordinators of the Rhine-Danube or Orient East-Mediterranean CNCs.
-The European Coordinator of the BA Corridor and her Technical Adviser may coordinate with the other coordinators and their advisers in this regard, as appropriate.
+As appropriate, the European Coordinator of the BA Corridor and her Technical Adviser may coordinate with the other coordinators and their advisers in this regard.

-5.2 Project impacting on KPIs that might not be completed by 2030
+5.2 Projects impacting on KPIs that might not be completed by 2030

-Other than the projects declared by the project promoters to be affected by implementation issues, the project list actually includes several initiatives which are impacting on the achievement of Key Performance Indicators (KPIs) and thus on the completion of the corridor at standard by 2030, for which a project end date is still to be defined, or that are currently expected to be completed after 2030.
+Other than the projects declared by the project promoters to be affected by implementation issues, the project list actually includes other initiatives which are impacting on the achievement of Key Performance Indicators (KPIs) and thus on the completion of the corridor at standard by 2030, for which a project end date is still to be defined, or that are currently expected to be completed after 2030.
 These are listed below: